MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-inbound-calling.md

 - **Existing voice options**: Actions available for workstreams that aren't migrated to the enhanced voice channel.

 > [!NOTE]
-> If you're using Dynamics 365 Contact Center&mdash;embedded or Dynamics 365 Contact Center&mdash;standalone experience, you will only see the enhanced voice options.
+> In the embedded and standalone experiences of Dynamics 365 Contact Center, the enhanced voice options only are available.

 ### [Enhanced voice](#tab/enhancedvoice)